swcarpentry/python-novice-inflammation/_episodes/02-numpy.md

 ~~~
 {: .output}

-Everything in a line of code following the '#' symbol is a
-[comment]({{ page.root }}/reference/#comment) that is ignored by Python.
-Comments allow programmers to leave explanatory notes for other
-programmers or their future selves.

 We don't actually need to store the row in a variable of its own.
 Instead, we can combine the selection and the function call: